Qubit-Coding-Center-QCC/Levels/README.md

 Topics covered in this level include terminals and shell scripting, vim, command-line environments, version control, and more.

  ## Level 5 (MERN Technology Stack)
+ At this level, students will start to use language Framework specifically they will be introduced to MERN Technology Stack.
+MERN is the acronym for MongoDB, Express JS, React JS, and Node JS.

  ## Level 6 (Software Development the Full-Cycle)
-At this level, students will be put into groups.
+Up until now, students were just introduced to various programming concepts, languages, and tools.
+At this level, students will put what they learned into practice.
+The course is designed to mimic a real-world workplace setup.
+Students will be placed into groups.
 Each group will be developing a different complete web application.
 The application will be developed using the MERN Stack.

-Students during this level will be introduced to:

-* The **Scrum framework**
-* Issue tracking tools like _Github Issue_ and _Jira_.
-* Requesting help and support using _Stack Overflow_ and _Github Issue_.
-* Team management and communication tools such as _Gitter_, _Slack_ and _ClickUp_.
-* Other platforms such as _LinkedIn_, _Google Drive_,_Canva_

  # Advanced